githedgehog/shim-review/README.md

 *******************************************************************************
 Fedora's grub verifies signatures of kernels via the shim protocol.
 It includes a set of common secure boot patches to achieve that.
+Additionally the ONIE grub includes a PGP key with which all grub configuration, Linux kernel and initramfs files are signed.
+When the system is in Secure Boot mode it requires the signatures.
+Additionally it requires a password when in Secure Boot mode in order to shell out in grub or to edit a command line.

 All our signed Linux kernels either have all necessary lockdown patches dervived from the upstream Linux kernel or have them applied separately where necessary.

 *******************************************************************************